ADVERTISEMENT FEATURE FOR VALE OF MOWBRAY

 Hand-filled filo parcels with four different flavours of mash served with creamy, homemade mint, cucumber and yogurt dip.
 The perfect accompaniments to some delicious Vale of Mowbray Pork pies

-These yummy little pork pies are loving made by Vale of the Mowbray who have been kind enough to send me a hamper to try, plus an extra hamper to give away to one lucky reader!!
-To enter follow the instructions at the bottom of this post!
+These yummy little pork pies are loving made by Vale of the Mowbray who have been kind enough to send me a hamper to try!!

 Vale of Mowbray is a Yorkshire based company who have been baking up delicious pork pies since 1928!!
 From small to large, and from plain to pickle they have a full range of pies which are sure to keep any crowd happy for a good few hours.